JSON: Get Value¶

 |---|---|---|---|---|

-| json_data | True | WILDCARD | The source JSON data.
-Can be a dictionary, list, or a JSON-formatted string which will be parsed. | {"user": {"name": "Alice"}, "items": [{"title": "First"}]} |
+| json_data | True | WILDCARD | JSON data to read from.
+Can be a dictionary, list, or a JSON-formatted string. | {"user": {"name": "Ada", "age": 37}, "items": [{"title": "First"}]} |

 | key_path | True | STRING | Dot-separated path to the target value.
-Use dots to navigate objects and integers to index arrays. | items.0.title |
+Use dot notation for nested keys and numeric segments for array indices. | items.0.title |

-| default_value | False | WILDCARD | Value to return if the key path is not found or cannot be resolved. |
+| default_value | False | WILDCARD | Value to return if the path is not found or cannot be resolved. | Unknown |

 Outputs¶